 As a child, I took the good guys’ victories for granted.
 Even outside of children’s books and movies, my world confirmed these Disney story arcs.
 For instance, I could vaguely grasp the concept that the world had been at war before my birth, and that America – the good guys – had won that fight for good.
 Just like in the movies, the moral universe to me was black and white, with black forever doomed to crushing losses.

-It was only as a young man that I realized different story arcs exist.
-I wish I could remember what event caused me to see it, first — but what it was makes little difference now.
+It was only as a young man that I began to realize different arcs existed.
+I wish I could remember what event caused me to see it first — but what that was makes little difference now.
 The point is that the bad guys win sometimes.
 Most of us can recognize that fact.
-It’s a fact that all of us would do well to re-recognize right now.
-If you’ve read my earlier posts, then you know what keeps me up at night, these days.
-If you haven’t, well, then each blue word contains a clue.
+It is a fact that all of us would do well to recognize right now.
+If you’ve read my earlier posts, then you know what keeps me up at night.
+If you haven’t, then each blue word contains a clue.

 Of course, the moral universe isn’t simply black and white – there are shades of grey, as we all know.
 But that doesn’t mean there isn’t such a thing as good and evil.
 There absolutely is, and insisting that this is the case is crucial, which brings me to the purpose of this post: Lessons on defense against the dark arts.